-The anaesthetic used during your operation slows down the movement of your bowel.
-As a result, it takes a few days before you can return to eating and drinking.
-You will quickly be able to take sips of water again.
-The amount of fluids you can take will then be increased.
-Most people can manage a light meal within 1 or 2 days of surgery.
+The anaesthetic and pain medication used during and after your operation slow down the movement of your bowel.
+As a result, you may not return to normal eating and drinking for 1 or 2 days.
+You will be able to take sips of water very soon.
+Your fluid intake will increase and most people can manage a light meal within 1 or 2 days of surgery, depending on the type of operation you have had.
 You will be monitored to make sure your bowel habits get back to normal.